lanpesk/CTFd_plugin_firstkill/README.md

 if you download the file in other path, the import path should be change.

-then add this code in function `ChallengeAttempt.post`:
+then add this code in function `ChallengeAttempt.post` which is in "CTFd/api/v1/challenges.py":

 ```python
 try: